-Inpatient/Outpatient Mental He Treatment Sessions You pay • We pay for mental health/substance abuse treatment sessions (including group sessions) up to a maximum of \$75 per session.
-This benefit also applies to treatment sessions billed by a hospital or provided by the hospital staff.
-All charges in excess of \$75 (No deductible) Medication management 25% of the Plan allowances and any differences between our allowance and Diagnostic testing (including psychological) ogical testing) the billed amount Out-of-Network substance abuse benefits We will pay up to a maximum of \$11,00 for inpatient treatment in an accredited f program.
-Nothing up to \$11,000, then all charges Not covered: All charges • Services we have not approved • All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments Biofeedback conjoint therapy, hypnotified Counseling or therapy for educational or behavioral problems related to mental retardation or learning disabilities • Counseling services for marital or far nily problems Community based programs such as s self-help groups or 12-step programs Note: OPM will base its review of disputreatment plan's clinical appropriateness pay or provide one clinically appropriate s.
-OPM will generally not order us to Precertification Follow the normal procedure on page 12 to get approval for your hospital stay, partial hospitalization, or intensive outpatient program.
+Inpatient/Outpatient Mental Her Treatment Sessions alth/Substance Abuse You pay • We pay for mental health/substance a group sessions) up to a maximum of applies to treatment sessions billed by hospital staff. \$75 per session.
+This benefit also All charges in excess of \$75 (No deductible) Medication management 25% of the Plan allowances and any Diagnostic testing (including psychological) ogical testing) differences between our allowance and the billed amount Out-of-Network substance abuse benefits We will pay up to a maximum of \$11,00 for inpatient treatment in an accredited for for an outpatient treatment program.
+Nothing up to \$11,000, then all charges Not covered: All charges • Services we have not approved All charges (including room and boar conditioned reflex treatments, narcoth treatments • Counseling or therapy for educationa related to mental retardation or learn • Counseling or therapy services for ma arital problems • Community based programs such as s self-help groups or 12-step programs Note: OPM will base its review of disputreatment plan's clinical appropriateness. pay or provide one clinically appropriate OPM will generally not order us to Precertification Follow the normal procedure on page 13 to get approval for your hospital stay, residential treatment care, partial hospitalization, or intensive outpatient program.
 Out-of-Network out-of-pocket maximum For those benefits where coinsurance applies, we pay 100% of the Plan allowance for the rest of the calendar year after your expenses (including the deductible) total to \$8,000 per person during a calendar year.
-Please see page 15.
-How to submit Out-of-Network claims Follow the normal claim procedure on page 49.
+Please see page 16.
+How to submit Out-of-Network claims Follow the normal claim procedure on page 50.